 In addition to her love for fitness, Lily has a long-standing passion for animals, and is on the board of a rescue organization promoting rescue pets and helping to find them permanent homes.

-Sara Halper: Program Manager+ Read bio
+Sara Halper: Senior Manager, Product Development+ Read bio

 A former teacher in southern Florida, Sara obtained her master’s degree in teaching from Rowan University in New Jersey and worked in Philadelphia urban-area schools creating an up-to-date social studies curriculum as well as cutting edge professional development experiences.
 In addition to teaching, Sara worked with future teachers and helped publish several professional education articles.